mfcochauxlaberge/jsonapi/README.md

 The library is in **beta** and its API is subject to change until v1 is released.

 In terms of features, jsonapi is complete.
-The work left is polishing and testing the deisgn of current API.
+The work left is polishing and testing the design of current API.

 ### Roadmap to v1